lzwjava/blog-source/notes/2025-01-16-nlp-tasks-en.md

 ---
+audio: true
 layout: post
-title: "NLP Tasks"
+title: NLP Tasks
-audio: true
 ---

 Basic NLP (Natural Language Processing) tasks are foundational for understanding, processing, and generating human language.
 Here are some core tasks in NLP: